 - If you're using jars, one can will fill 3 small jars.

 - Fill your crock insert with enough water so the water line will be higher than the milk line of your jars.
-If you're using just a can, you'll want the can to be fully submerged.
+If you're using just a can, you'll want the can to be fully submerged doing the finger check.
+Water should go to the second knuckle.
 Place the lid on.

 - Cook on High for 4-5 hours